sarajaksa/meicogsci-conference-2019/README.md

 In file constants.py I collected constants, that are constantlly used.

 In the file helping_functions.py I collected functions, that I frequently used.
+In the file GetTopicsForEachWord.ipynb I have a script that gets me the most representative topic for each word, which I used on my website: https://sarajaksa.eu/2019/meicogsci-topics/text-modeling/

 Model can be found in folder models.